alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 There is seldom a shortage of work for anyone to do, so pick your battles carefully.

-Sometimes we don't want a platform team to do a job;
+Sometimes we don't want a particular team to do an internal job;
 instead it needs to be set a priority for everyone in the company.
-One particularly interesting area is quality assurance: each developer needs to write the unit tests for their own code, and usually also integration tests.
+One particularly interesting area is automated testing: each developer needs to write the unit tests for their own code, and usually also integration tests.
-But end-to-end tests still need to be written by someone, even if they don't cover 100% of the application.
+In this case the priority needs to be clear: don't do anything else until you write your tests.

 # 🤔 Conclusion